hr147/CareemAssignment/README.md

 ## Project Overview

-This project is developed using MVVM archtecture along with flow-controllers pettern to manage navigations.
+This project is developed using MVVM archtecture along with flow-controllers pattern to manage navigations.

 ### Prerequisites